ypaulsussman/learning-log/src/pages/blog/Improving Adult Literacy Instruction.md

           - problem-based curricula in medical schools, in which students work on genuine medical cases, and
           - communities of practice, in which students try to solve problems of pollution in their city.
           - These formats are likely to motivate struggling adult learners who are sensitive to the value of their learning experience.
-- An additional research priority is to develop **more valid ways of measuring adults’ literacy gains**... with assessments normed for the population and designed to show progress in specific component skills.
+- An additional research priority is to develop **more valid ways of measuring adults’ literacy gains** with assessments normed for the population and designed to show progress in specific component skills.
   - Three types of assessment are needed: diagnostic, formative, and accountability assessment.
   - Currently, no satisfactory ways to comprehensively assess:
     - the range of literacy skills that adults bring to instruction, and